jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

 ---
 Whilst investigating some accessibility audit feedback for a client at work recently, I was required to do some research into what makes the ARIA tab pattern fully accessible and apply this to our component to make sure it was inclusive.
 I learned a lot and thought it would be useful to document these for my future self.
 This is not a full tabs implementation guide.
 See the further reading note for more detailed guides on how to build a tabbed component.

-Here are some terms that will be used throughout this article and any ways I may refer to them.
+Here is some terminology that will be used throughout this article and any way I may refer to it.

 <dl>
 <dt>tablist</dt>